Luckenbach, Texas: Guinness world record

 "Pickin' for the Record" was a fundraiser held in Luckenbach on August 23, 2009, for the organization Voices of a Grateful Nation.
 The Guinness world record was broken for the most guitar players gathered at one time to play continuously for at least five minutes.
 The Luckenbach record broke the standing German record by 50, with the official count at 1,868.
-The day before the Texas event, Elvis Presley’s guitar player made a similar attempt in Louisiana but only signed up 800 pickers.

 Visiting

 Luckenbach hosts live music events each weekend.
 On Sundays, it is common for visitors to bring instruments and take turns performing informally with others in the crowd.
 Occasionally, local and regional celebrities drop by.
 There are recreational vehicle camping spots nearby, along with a small creek.
 Areas are also set up for washer pitching.